Ondayko14/employee-tracker/README.md

 ## How To Use
 If you do not have mysql installed, please be sure to go the mysql website, download and install.

-1: Run "npm init" and then "mysql -u root -p" and then enter your password.
+1: Run "npm install" and then "mysql -u root -p" and then enter your password.
 2: Inside of the mysql command shell, type "SOURCE schema.sql" and then "SOURCE seeds.sql".
     ALTERNATE: Drag the schema.sql, and seeds.sql files into your workbench and execute them from there.
 3: Exit you mysql command shell.